Headis: World ranking

 The Headis World Ranking is compiled by the results of the Headis World Cup Tournaments.
 The players receive World Ranking points according to their ranking at the tournaments.
 The bigger the tournament, the more points the players get.
 The last 15 tournaments build the ranking.
 As of May 2017, the two top players in the world are Cornelius "Headsinfarkt" Döll (1,624 points) and Margarita "Klausi" Marmol Fernandez (890 points).

 Most important tournaments

 World Championship

 The annual Headis World Championship is the most important tournament all year.
 It is the only tournament with unlimited players and it affects the World Ranking more than every other tournament.
 At the World Championship 2016 there were players from 12 nations.

 European Championship

-Since 2015, a European Championship (EC) is hosted.
+Since 2015, a European Headis Championship (EC) is hosted.
 The EC is the only tournament where men and women play the same competition.
 In 2015, four countries competed: Germany, Czech Republic, Switzerland and Belgium.
 In 2016, the Dominican Republic joined the tournament as well.
 The EC does not affect the World Ranking.